golovach-ivan/Correct-by-Construction/rho-j.u.c/AtomicInteger.md

   // Sets the value to newValue
   public void set(int newValue) {...}

-  // Atomically sets the value to newValue if the current value, referred to as the witness value, == expectedValue public int compareAndExchange(int expectedValue, int newValue) {...}

   // Atomically sets the value to newValue if the current value == expectedValue public boolean compareAndSet(int expectedValue, int newValue) {...}

+  // Atomically sets the value to newValue if the current value,
+  // referred to as the witness value, == expectedValue public int compareAndExchange(int expectedValue, int newValue) {...}

-  public int decrementAndGet() {...}
+  // Atomically decrements the current value public int decrementAndGet() {...}

-  public int incrementAndGet() {...}
+  // Atomically increments the current value public int incrementAndGet() {...}

-  public int getAndDecrement() {...}
+  // Atomically decrements the current value public int getAndDecrement() {...}

-  public int getAndIncrement() {...}
+  // Atomically increments the current value public int getAndIncrement() {...}

-  public int getAndAdd(int delta) {...}
+  // Atomically adds the given value to the current value public int getAndAdd(int delta) {...}

-  public int addAndGet(int delta) {...}
+  // Atomically adds the given value to the current value public int addAndGet(int delta) {...}

-  public int getAndSet(int newValue) {...}
+  // Atomically sets the value to newValue and returns the old value public int getAndSet(int newValue) {...}
 }
 ```